tisannai/plinth/README.md

 references to memory become invalid.
 For this reason, references to allocations are by default offsets to base address.
 The offsets are called Positions.
-When Position is used, it is added to the current base address and resulting references are valid.
+When Position is used, it is added to the current base address and therefore the resulting references are up-to-date and valid.

 Allocations can be made with `plcm_get_pos`, where the return value is a Position to the allocator.
 Other possibility is `plcm_get_ref`,